Zum Inhalt springen

 The labeled antibodies are stable for at least 12 months at 4°C.

-What kinds of samples can be used in a PICO assay?
+What type of samples can be used in a PICO assay?

 How does data quantification work?

 Data analysis is performed using Actome’s web-based AMULATOR software.
-First, the raw dPCR data is exported from the QIAcuity Software Suite.
-Together with a Sample Definition file provided by Actome, it is uploaded to AMULATOR for data analysis and basic statistical evaluation.
+First, the raw dPCR data is exported from your dPCR instrument and is uploaded to AMULATOR for data analysis and basic statistical evaluation.

 Where can I purchase the PICO kits?